rxyang0/jvault/README.md

 As a user, I want to be able to:

 - create an "encrypted container" (vault) with a password to store files in
-- add files to the vault to encrypt and securely store them
+- add files to the encrypted vault filesystem
-- delete files in the vault
+- delete files in the encrypted vault filesystem
-- decrypt and save files stored in the vault into a local folder
+- decrypt and save files stored in the vault filesystem into a local folder
 - create folders within the vault to organize files
 - add and save entire folders to/from the vault
 - change the password to a single file or vault